-To enable the IBM Db2 HA cluster to call the appropriate GCP API commands to start, stop, and monitor the TSAMP resource for the floating IP address, you need to download a helper script from GCP to the host VMs.
-When you create the floating IP address resource in IBM TSAMP, you reference the GCP helper script.
+To enable the IBM Db2 HA cluster to call the appropriate Google Cloud API commands to start, stop, and monitor the TSAMP resource for the floating IP address, you need to download a helper script from Google Cloud to the host VMs.
+When you create the floating IP address resource in IBM TSAMP, you reference the Google Cloud helper script.

 This section provides information about licensing requirements.

 When running IBM Db2 on GCP, you must bring your own license (BYOL).
 You can obtain Db2 licenses from SAP or from IBM.
 For more information about licensing and support, see the following SAP Notes:

 - SAP Note 1168456 - DB6: Support Process and End of Support Dates for IBM DB2 LUW

 - SAP Note 1260217 - DB6: Software Components Contained in DB2 License from SAP

 - SAP Note 816773 - DB6: Installing an SAP OEM license

 For more information about SAP licensing, contact SAP.

 In Compute Engine, there are two ways to license SLES, RHEL, and Windows Server: